For urgent consular assistance call

 Do not travel to the area within 450km of the borders with Mali and Niger.

-Do not travel to the area within 450km of the borders with Mali and Niger due to the high threat of terrorist attack.
-See Safety
+Do not travel to the area within 450km of the borders with Mali and Niger due to the high threat of terrorism and kidnapping.

 Do not travel to the area within 100km of the borders with Mauritania, Libya and Tunisia.

-Do not travel to the area within 100km of the borders with Mauritania, Libya and Tunisia due to the very high risk of terrorist attack.
-See Safety
+Do not travel to the area within 100km of the borders with Mauritania, Libya and Tunisia due to the very high threat of terrorism and kidnapping.

 Full travel advice: Safety